Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Asia is the large upper right section of the park and is home to some of the best rides for adults: Expedition Everest and Kali River Rapids.
 It’s also got a host of great quick service places for eating and drinking.

-Dinoland, U.S.A is definitely the more family-friendly area of Animal Kingdom and only houses a single ride that adults should look at.
-And Rafiki’s Planet Watch is the farthest section of the park, and while it’s an interesting one for children, it doesn’t have much to excite a grown-up group.
+Dinoland, U.S.A is definitely the more family-friendly area of Animal Kingdom but has one of our favorite grown-up rides.
+Lastly, Rafiki’s Planet Watch is the farthest section of the park, and while it’s an interesting one for children, it doesn’t have much to excite an adult group.

 Best Animal Kingdom Rides for Adults